ywamsendai/new-ywamsendai.org/content/ja/home/dts.md

  css_class = ""
 +++

-Start with the [Discipleship Training School (DTS)](/dts/).
+Start with the [弟子訓練学校（DTS）]({{< ref "/dts/index.md" >}}).
 Spend six months centring your life in God.
 Seek personal breakthroughs.
 Stretch yourself by serving God in a cross-cultural setting.
 For a shorter opportunity, you can also start by volunteering or by joining a mission trip.